-Two convenient features provided on your drill are a level and a belt clip.
-The level is recessed in the motor housing on your drill.
-It can be used to keep drill bits level during both horizontal and vertical drilling operations.
-The belt clip is molded into the top of the motor housing on your drill.
+A convenient feature provided on your drill is the level.
+The level is recessed in the motor housing and can be used to keep drill bits level during both horizontal and vertical drilling operations.

 A

 WARNING: Do not allow familiarity with tools to make you careless.
 Remember that a careless fraction of a second is sufficient to inflict severe injury.